US inflation ticked up last month as some price pressures remain persistent

 Wednesday’s inflation figures from the Labor Department are the final major piece of data that Federal Reserve officials will consider before they meet next week to decide on interest rates.
 The relatively mild November increase won’t likely be enough to discourage the officials from cutting their key rate by a quarter-point.
 The probability of a rate cut next week, as envisioned by Wall Street traders, rose to 98% after Wednesday’s inflation report was released, according to futures pricing tracked by CME FedWatch.

+Carr’s customers, which include the company that makes emblems for UPS uniforms, generally won’t accept price hikes much more than 2% a year.
+So World Emblem aims to offset the cost of its higher wages through greater efficiencies in manufacturing.

-The Fed slashed its benchmark rate, which affects many consumer and business loans, by a sizable half-point in September and by a quarter-point in November.
+In September, the Fed slashed its benchmark rate, which affects many consumer and business loans, by a sizable half-point.
+It followed that move with a quarter-point rate cut in November.
 Those cuts lowered the central bank’s key rate to 4.6%, down from a four-decade high of 5.3%.

 Though inflation is now way below its peak of 9.1% in June 2022, average prices are still about 20% higher than they were three years ago — a major source of public discontent that helped drive President-elect Donald Trump’s victory over Vice President Kamala Harris in November.